Keeper vs Dashlane – which is the top competitor?

 Both Keeper and Dashlane have multiple browser extensions, which are incredibly helpful for password autofill and autosave purposes when you’re browsing online.

-In any case, it’s easy enough to add a Keeper extension to the browser of your choice as a click is all it takes.
 However, just like most password managers’ browser extensions, its functionality is tied to the web app.
 Using the extension, you can access the more basic features like generating passwords, but everything else is only accessible through the web app.

 Mobile apps

 Keeper’s mobile apps for Android and iOS look somewhat different from each other.
-But, both sport a neat, sleek, and intuitive design that makes navigation a breeze.
+But both sport a neat, sleek, and intuitive design that makes navigation a breeze.
 Plus, there’s no compromise in terms of functionality.

 Whether on Android or iOS, the dashboard is a close reflection of its desktop apps.
 It houses things like vault, identity and payments, two-factor codes, and more.
 The only glaring difference is that, unlike when using desktop apps, you can’t export/import passwords on the mobile app.
 That’s, of course, very understandable.